wasmerio/wasmer-js/packages/wasm-terminal/README.md

 ## Installation

-For instaling `@wasmer/wasm-terminal`, just run this command in your shell:
+For installing `@wasmer/wasm-terminal`, just run this command in your shell:

 ```bash
 npm install --save @wasmer/wasm-terminal